oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > ]
 > ```

-> NOTE: The detailed information in `logicalLocations` is useful, even though much of it is captured in `logicalLocation.fullyQualifiedName` ([§3.33.5](#logicallocation-object--fullyqualifiedname-property)), because it allows results management systems and other SARIF consumers to organize analysis results, for example, by asking questions such as “How many results were found in the namespace `namespaceA::namespaceB`?”.
+> NOTE: The detailed information in `logicalLocations` is useful, even though much of it is captured in `logicalLocation.fullyQualifiedName` ([§3.33.5](#logicallocation-object--fullyqualifiedname-property)), because it allows results management systems and other SARIF consumers to organize analysis results, for example, by asking questions such as "How many results were found in the namespace `namespaceA::namespaceB`?".
 Programs can ask these questions without having to know how to parse the `fullyQualifiedName` string.

 ### 3.14.18 addresses property <a id='addresses-property'></a>

 A `run` object **MAY** contain a property named `addresses` whose value is an array of zero or more unique ([§3.7.3](#array-properties-with-unique-values)) `address` objects ([§3.32](#address-object)) representing addresses that appear in `physicalLocation` objects ([§3.29](#physicallocation-object)) within `theRun`.

 In some cases, an address might be nested within another address (for example, an offset within a table within a section).
-An address that is nested within another address is referred to as a “nested address”.
+An address that is nested within another address is referred to as a "nested address".
 Within the `addresses` array, an `address` object representing a nested address is linked to its parent *via* its `parentIndex` property ([§3.32.13](#address-object--parentindex-property)).

 If a nested address appears in the `addresses` array, then `addresses` **SHALL** also contain elements describing each of its parents, up to and including the top-level address.